 That first, or second phrase—"Have they stumbled that they should fall?"—I think we could paraphrase as, "Have they stumbled so badly that they have fallen completely?
 Have they fallen from God's program?"
 Now the rest of chapter 11 shows that they have not fallen from God's program.
 Though Israel has stumbled, their salvation yet lies in the future, and so He has ordained them to stumble at this time.

 The intention of that is to work in our behalf—those who are called now.
-Paul uses two different words here that are translated "fall," and the word "stumbled" that appears here is a word that you may be familiar with, because it's very frequently translated as "sin."
-It's the Greek word paraptoma and I would say that it is most frequently translated "trespass."
+Paul uses two different words here that are translated "fall," and the word "stumbled" that appears here is a word that you may be familiar with, because it is very frequently translated as "sin."
+It is the Greek word paraptoma and I would say that it is most frequently translated "trespass."
 It means more literally "to slip" or "to turn aside," "to go off the path."
 So, have they stumbled that they should fall?
 Have they turned aside, have they slipped, have they gone off the path, so that they should fall completely out of God's program?

 "God forbid."
-No. Even though He hasn't opened up their minds, Paul is beginning to show, beginning to establish, that their salvation lies yet in the future.
+No. Even though He has not opened up their minds, Paul is beginning to show, beginning to establish, that their salvation lies yet in the future.
 So although God has ordained them to stumble at this time, He has also ordained their salvation in the future.
 That begins to become very clear.

 Romans 11:14 If by any means I may provoke to emulation them which are my flesh, and might save some of them.

-Now here the reference is to those Israelites who were living at the time that Paul was living and preaching.
+Here the reference is to those Israelites who were living at the time that Paul was living and preaching.

 Romans 11:15 For if the casting away of them be the reconciling of the world, what shall the receiving of them be, but life from the dead?